 There’s a Big Difference Between an Insurance Claim and a Legal Claim

 One of the problems with insurance companies in general is that they never spell out your filing deadline.
-Instead, your policy will state that you must fire claim within a reasonable period of time.
-Unfortunately, your idea reasonable may be different than the insurance companies’ idea or reasonable.
-Therefore, we suggest you meet with one of our Columbus truck accident lawyers and get your claim filed as quickly as possible.
+Instead, your policy will state that you must file a claim within a reasonable period of time.
+Unfortunately, your idea of reasonable may be different than the insurance companies’ idea of reasonable.
+We suggest you meet with one of our Columbus truck accident lawyers and get your claim filed as quickly as possible.

 The other type of claim is a legal claim.
 If, for some reason, the insurance company denies your insurance claim, you’re only option will be to file suit against the other driver.
 Even though you’re suing the driver, their insurance company is legally required to defend them in court.

 In the state of Georgia, you only have two years from the date of your accident to sue the other party.
 This is because the Georgia statute of limitations for personal injury is 2 years.
 If you miss this filing deadline, there’s nothing even the best Columbus truck accident lawyer can do to help you.
 Your case will be dismissed, and you will never get a chance to refile it.